Contact Us for a Free Consultation (213) 542-0979

 I usually do not like to call them murder cases; I call them homicide cases.
 If I am trying a case and the person is charged with murder, their defense is usually going to be that they did not do it and that they are innocent, which is a justifiable homicide.

 This is what ends up happening often in these cases if I do take them to trial.
-Obviously, you do not want to take a murder case to trial if you are guilty because the end result will likely be life in prison or so many years in prison that you can never get out.
+Obviously, you do not want to take a murder case to trial if you are guilty because the result will likely be life in prison or so many years in prison that you can never get out.

 Deciding Defense Strategy in PC 187 Murder Case

-One of the first things you want to do is sit down with your attorney and decide as to whether or not you want to fight the case or whether you want to try and have your attorney resolve it in another manner.
+One of the first things you want to do is sit down with your attorney and decide whether or not you want to fight the case or whether you want to try and have your attorney resolve it in another manner.

 If you are convicted of that charge versus murder, the punishment is obviously much different.
 The maximum for a voluntary manslaughter is 11 years and you could get as low as three years.
-Obviously, if someone is charged with murder and they did kill someone, it would be much better to get a voluntary manslaughter than a murder charge.
+Obviously, if someone is charged with murder and they did kill someone, it would be much better to get voluntary manslaughter than a murder charge.

-Differences Between A Homicide Case And A Manslaughter Case in California
+Differences Between A Homicide Case And A Manslaughter Case

 The government will spend money on these murder cases and attempt to get the person if they believe they killed another human being.